solyarisoftware/prompter.vim/README.md

 # prompter.vim

-Use vim as a tool for efficiently design and run, debug and save your Large Languege Models (LLMs) prompts.
+Use vim as a tool for efficiently design and run, debug and save your Large Language Models (LLMs) prompts.

 - Prompter.vim transforms the Vim editor into an efficient prompt engineering environment, effectively replacing LLM proprietary providers web playgrounds like: